 - Ao Yai, Ko Phayam, stayed at Green Beach Hut in April 2019

-- Ao Pai, Ko Samet, always stay at Samed Villa
+- Ao Pai, Ko Samet, always stay at Samed Villa: a great place to enjoy one of the best beaches in Southeast Asia.

 - Want to go: Ko Mak in Trat, Thailand, near the Cambodia border and near to Ko Chang.
 Always heard it’s awesome, never been likely because it takes about eight hours to get to but always heard great things.